Incept5/incept5-supa-starter/hints.md

 - Validation testing
 - Test data setup
 - Testing both success and error scenarios

+If you have run the backend tests and see a failure then look in the index.html that is generated for the cause of the failure:
+`backend/build/reports/tests/test/index.html`

 ## Backend Code Style and Patterns
 - Follow Kotlin coding conventions